Palamas vs. Barlaam

 The Great Divide

-"As the Father knows Me, even so I know the Father."
+As the Father knows Me, even so I know the Father."
 (Jn 10:15)

 In the Name of the Father and of the Son and of the Holy Spirit.
 Amen.

-This morning we celebrate the Feast of St. Gregory Palamas, one of only two Church Fathers to be accorded a Sunday for our veneration.
+This morning we celebrate the Feast of St. Gregory Palamas, one of only two Church Fathers to be accorded a Sunday for veneration.
 This is all the more striking as he is a very late Church Father, living in the fourteenth century.
 What then is so singular about this saint to be so conspicuously honored?
-The answer is that he stood in the breach and beat back the onslaught of a ruinous horde that laid waste to the Western Church leaving it a spiritual ruin from which it would not begin to recover until the twentieth century.
-Gregory was born into the great reordering of the world, compared to which the Great Schism of the eleventh century and the Protestant Rebellion of the fifteenth century are footnotes.
+The answer is that he stood in the breach and beat back an onslaught of a ruinous horde that laid waste to the Western Church leaving it a spiritual ruin from which it would not begin to recover until the twentieth century.
+Gregory was born into the great reordering of the world, compared to which the Great Schism of the eleventh century and the Protestant Rebellion of the sixteenth century are footnotes.
 For the way humankind thought and prayed would fundamentally change including in Russia.
 Thanks to Tsar Peter I, Russia would endure what Met.
 Anthony Khrapovitsky (founder of the ROCOR) called "the three-hundred-year Latin Captivity."

-Historians termed the period from the fifth century to the eleventh century the Dark Ages because of the loss of Graeco-Roman civilization.
-We had lost the ability to build superior roads and harbors.
-We could not again construct a dome such as that overarching over the Pantheon (125 A.D.) until the fifteenth century.
-And, of equal importance, we had lost Aristotle's six books of logic.
+Of equal importance, we had lost Aristotle's six books of logic.
 Even the Greek language was lost to the West.
-Augustine, the greatest doctor of the Western Church, could not read the Bible (for translations are themselves different versions, or worse, theological commentaries).
+Augustine, the greatest doctor of the Latin Church, could not read the Bible (for translations are themselves different versions, or worse, theological commentaries).
+He could read the very words spoken by the Lord.
 He could not read the Philokalia.
 And he was not familiar with the great Church Fathers.
 In the case of England, reliable Greek grammars and lexicons would not appear until the early sixteenth century.
+This is on the eve of the empirical revolution of the sixteenth century and the scientfic revolution in the seventeenth century.

-It would be the thirteenth century when all six books of Aristotle's logic were rediscovered in Constantinople and later assembled into one book, the Organon (translated the Instrument), and rendered into Latin.
-This book was widely and excitedly circulated throughout the West.
-Nothing again would be the same.
 All former intellectual efforts were deemed laughably inadequate.
 And all-things-Greek became something of a cultural mania.
-In England men like Desiderias Erasmus, Thomas More, and Roger Ascham were lionized as humanists meaning that mankind could again stand erect to his full stature.
-My own edition of the first English translation of the Aeneid of Virgil (London, 1987) demonstrated that even the setting of type, with new typefaces, was controlled by authors who wanted the authenticity of Greek hexameters in their verse.
-And the new logic could be seen everywhere even in prayer-books which featured graphs and trees of hierarchical vices or virtues.
+In England men like Desiderias Erasmus, Thomas More, and Roger Ascham were lionized as humanists, meaning that mankind could again stand erect to his full stature.
+My own edition of the first English translation of the Aeneid of Virgil (London, 1987) demonstrated that even the setting of type, with new typefaces, was controlled author who wanted the authenticity of Greek hexameters in their verse.
+You see, the type itself conveyed metrical values.
+And suddenly a book no one cared about became wildly popular.

 Into this nascent world Gregory Palamas would be born and educated.
-We remember him chiefly for his Triads composed to combat the Aristotelian Barlaam.
-I believe Gregory's title laid a challenge down to Barlaam whose Scholasticism was founded on a binary system of opposites.
-In fact, the form of Gregory's works — three sets of threes — both honored the Holy Trinity while it declared war on Scholasticism, as if God could ever be subject to bifurcation.
-The individual subjects to which Gregory addressed himself — Uncreated Light, Hesychasm, and the more general category of Divine essences (ousia) and Divine energies (energeiai) — are all artifacts of the larger project, which was to stop Scholasticism in its tracks.
+We remember him chiefly for his Triads composed to combat the Aristotelian Barlaam, a Scholastic theologian and philosopher.
+I believe Gregory's title Triads laid a challenge down to Barlaam whose Scholasticism was founded on a binary system of opposites.
+In fact, the form of Gregory's works — three sets of threes — both honored the Holy Trinity while it declared war on Scholasticism .... as if God could ever be subject to bifurcation, as if God's mind could be atomized and categorized by the Organon.
+It should have been clear from the beginning that this new instrument was leading them into infernal regions.

 I think that there is now a very grave crisis of religious life [within the Roman Catholic Church],